legit-gaming/legit-gaming.github.io/week1/Goals.md

 console.log(4.5);
 ```

 The `console.log()` feature takes what we call parameters, such as text or numbers, and prints the provided input.

 Try changing the inputs and look at the results.

 ### 2. Create Variables

 Variables allow us to save data, so that we can use it multiple times.
 With JavaScript we can create variables that hold text, numbers, and other items we will learn about later.
-Lets take a look at how we can create and use variables from our last example.
+Let's take a look at how we can create and use variables from our last example.

 ```javascript
 var course = 'Code Girl: Game Makers';